 This post may contain affiliate links.

-I know not everyone celebrates Halloween.
-So, here is a fun list of pumpkin books that are not Halloween related.
-These books are perfect for your preschoolers, and they’ll lead to some great autumn conversations.
+Here is a fun list of pumpkin books that are not Halloween related.
+They are perfect for preschoolers, and they’ll lead to great autumn conversations.

 Pumpkin Books for Preschoolers